 “Businesses are built by solving problems,” serial entrepreneur and investor Curt Doman says.
 “An entrepreneur starts by finding something that’s not working as well as it should and then building a solution.”

 “I was looking for a niche that was both underserved and lacked competition when I learned that a third to a half of credit applications at furniture retailers were being turned down, sending those shoppers to the rent-to-own stores down the street,” Doman says.
-“I saw an opportunity to help the traditional retailer save the sale by offering lease-to-own financing.”
+“I saw an opportunity to help the traditional retailer save the sale by offering lease-to-own payment options.”

 Headshot of Nicole Tanner.